Blog/Testimonials·8 min read

 Cartesia testimonial page example

-• Prioritizes Testimonials from real companies and executives.
+• Prioritizes testimonials from real companies and executives.

-• Customer quotes combined with case stories.
+• Customer quotes combined with brief case stories.

 4. Stripe